Spatial organization of biomass controls intrinsic permeability of porous systems: Discussion

 As a control, we also simulated logistic biomass growth in a homogeneous porous system for which the carrying capacity is set proportional to the pore size.
 All pores are identical to the average pore size of the heterogeneous case considered: thus, there is no difference between nutrient- and space-limited scenario.
 The result is shown in Fig.~\ref{Fig6}~$d$.
 The overall biomass growth (purple dots) is similar to the space-limited scenario in the heterogeneous medium (purple solid line), however, the permeability decay is remarkably different (black dotted line).
 For the permeability to decrease down to about 50\% its own initial value, it is required about 20 times the biomass that clogged the heterogeneous medium, requiring also more time.
 Thus, we conclude that the growth regime, shaping biomass accumulation and spatial organization, together with the structure of the host porous system control the macroscopic medium permeability. \\

-Our study elucidates the dynamic interplay between biomass growth and intrinsic permeability of heterogeneous porous media.
-We demonstrate that biomass accumulation patterns are modulated by bacterial motility traits.
-Motile strains, propelled by flagella, tend to accumulate less downstream where resources are scarce as depleted by biomass located upstream.
-Otherwise, non-motile strains cannot disperse much and continue to grow, slowly, even under resource scarcity.
-This persistent growth leads to progressive pore filling and, ultimately, to a larger clogging of the pore space.
-We propose a model that accurately captures the observed permeability dynamics.
-The model links biomass spatial organization within individual pores to the overall hydraulic response of the medium.
-We show that the macroscopic system permeability is not solely controlled by total bacterial mass; its spatial distribution within the pores plays a key role in this context. \\
+Our study elucidates how biomass growth dynamically alters intrinsic permeability in heterogeneous porous media.
+We document that biomass spatial organization (rather than total biomass alone) controls permeability evolution, and that this organization is strongly influenced by bacterial motility.
+Motile strains redistribute in response to resource gradients, leading to reduced downstream accumulation where nutrients are depleted.
+In contrast, non-motile strains remain localized and continue to grow under resource-limited conditions, progressively filling pores and promoting stronger clogging.
+We develop a model that quantitatively captures the observed permeability dynamics by linking pore-scale biomass distributions to the macroscopic hydraulic response.
+The model requires spatio-temporal biomass accumulation and, therefore, reflects the integrated outcome of local biomass growth, redistribution, and loss processes.
+Within this framework, we show that spatial organization of biomass within the pore space is a key control on permeability under the present experimental conditions. \\

-Our findings provide insights on the mechanisms driving biomass-mediated permeability reduction in porous systems.
-This knowledge can inform applications ranging from water treatment and filtration systems to enhanced oil recovery and soil bio-remediation, where biomass growth needs to be quantified and appropriately managed to optimize fluid transport.
-Future research could extend this theoretical framework upon integrating nutrient concentration dynamics and designing experiments characterized by prescribed flow rates (rather than pressures), which would expose the local biomass to increased physical shear, triggering detachment and further alteration of the permeability dynamics. \\